Program Requirements

 • Non-Required Co-ops & Internships

-Students complete the Honors Program by earning 15 points and a cumulative GPA of at least 3.5 by the time they graduate, in addition to annual complementary learning requirements.
+Students complete the Honors Program by earning at least 15 points and a cumulative GPA of at least 3.5 by the time they graduate, in addition to annual complementary learning requirements.
 The points must be earned in the following way:

 • 3 POINTS: Completion of the First-Year Honors Seminar